renanmarcos/FinancialEntries/README.md

 While running the project, you can access the Swagger UI at `/docs` endpoint.
 This will show all API resources, properties and responses.

-- Insomnia Workspace is available at "Insomnia-Workspace.json" as alternative.
+- Insomnia Workspace is available at `insomnia.json` as alternative.
-- Postman Workspace is available at "Postman-Workspace.json" as alternative.

 ## See in action running into Google Cloud Platform